ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 As shown in the following code, the return value of the ``get_status_messages`` command is a list of dictionaries, where each dictionary provides the details of a message.
-You can use ``level`` field in a message dictionary to filter the message list:
+You can use the ``level`` field in a message dictionary to filter the message list:

 .. code-block:: python